Maintaining Your Front-Loading Washing Machine to Avoid Mould and Improve Efficiency

-- Clean the detergent dispenser with the same solution of baking soda and white vinegar.
-Do this once per month.
-Most dispensers are removable, so make it easy and rinse it well, using a toothbrush to get into tight corners.
+- Clean the detergent dispenser with white vinegar once a month.
+Most dispensers are removable, making it easy to rinse them well and use a toothbrush to get into tight corners.

-- Consider using a dehumidifier in your laundry room to keep the environment dryer and prevent mould from growing on your clothes.
+- Also, consider using a dehumidifier in your laundry room to keep the area dryer and prevent mould from growing on your clothes.

 Clean the Seal

-Another common problem that we see during home inspections is a leaky door gasket.
-Hair and sludge can accumulate on the bottom of the door’s window, interfering with the seal and causing a small leak at the door seal.
-Wipe any accumulated gunk from the gasket using a paper towel and a 50-50 solution of water and white vinegar.
-Spin the gasket slowly to remove all dirt and slime.
-Use a cotton swab to get into nooks and crannies your paper-towelled finger can’t reach.
+Another common issue you may encounter with your front-loading washing machine is a leaky door gasket.
+Hair and grime can build up on the bottom of the door’s window, disrupting the seal and causing a small leak at the door seal.
+Keep the gasket in tip-top shape by wiping away any accumulated gunk using a paper towel and a 50-50 solution of water and white vinegar.
+Take your time and spin the gasket slowly to remove all dirt and slime.
+Use a cotton swab to reach tight spaces that your paper-towel-clad finger can’t.
 Finish by wiping down the inside glass of the door and the door’s rim.
-Do this once per week.
+Make it a weekly habit.